Piecewise deterministic sampling with splitting schemes: Expansion of the invariant measure of splitting schemes for BPS and ZZS

-Here $\cL^*$ and $\cL_2^*$ are the adjoints on $\cL$ and $\cL_2$ in $L^2$ with respect to Lebesgue measure.
-Since there is not a unique solution to the equation \eqref{eq:main_expansion_invmeas} we need to impose a compatibility condition.
-Since both $\hat{\mu}$ and $\mu$ are probability densities, integrating \eqref{eq:ansatz} gives the requirement
+Here $\cL^*$ and $\cL_2^*$ are the adjoints of $\cL$ and $\cL_2$ in $L^2$ with respect to Lebesgue measure\footnote{Note that one could alternatively work in the weighted space $L^2(\mu)$.
+This proved useful in the case of Langevin diffusions, as shown in \citet{LeimkuhlerMatthewsStoltz}.}.
+A compatibility condition is required to ensure that there is a unique solution to \eqref{eq:main_expansion_invmeas}.
+Because both $\mu_\delta$ and $\mu$ are probability densities, integrating \eqref{eq:ansatz} gives the requirement

-It is then the goal of this section to solve \eqref{eq:main_expansion_invmeas} and compare the solutions corresponding to the different splitting schemes.
-We start by computing the term $\cL^*_2$ using the BCH formula.
-Recall that the adjoint of the generator of BPS is given by